 Pilot Model TV-37 "Candid" Television (1948)

 The Pilot TV-37 "Candid" is an unusual vintage television.
-With a tiny 3-inch picture tube, the TV-37 is barely watchable by modern standards, but its compact size and unusual design make it a favorite of collectors.
+With a tiny 3-inch picture tube, it is barely watchable by modern standards, but the TV-37's compact size and unusual design make it a favorite of collectors.

 Pilot introduced the TV-37 in 1948, at the then-amazingly low price of $99.
-Most TVs of the time sold for hundreds of dollars, the cost of a decent automobile.
+Most 1940s TVs sold for hundreds of dollars, the cost of a decent automobile.
 Pilot made this set for only a few years, but sold a lot of them during that time.
 Many TV-37s still survive.

-I have been told that Pilot marketed this set especially to college students, although I think it would have been a lucky student of the time to get one as a gift.
-The owner's daughter told me that she recalled neighbors crowding into their living room to get a look at this new-fangled invention.
+Pilot marketed this set especially to college students, and it would have been a lucky student who got such a gift.
+The owner's daughter recalled neighbors crowding into their living room in 1948 for a look at this marvelous new invention.

 Description

-I was lucky to purchase this one from the daughter of the original owner.
-It had been well cared for, and the owner even did some restoration work on during the 1960s, leaving detailed notes.
+I bought this TV-37 from the daughter of the original owner.
+It had been well cared for and the owner partly restored it during the 1960s, leaving detailed notes.

-The TV-37 is housed in a streamlined cabinet with a wooden base and an upper case made of pressboard.
-The entire TV is only 14 inches wide, 13 inches deep, and 9.5 inches high.
+The TV is housed in a streamlined cabinet with a wooden base and an upper case made of pressboard.
+The entire TV is only 14 inches wide, 13 inches deep, and 9.5 inches high, the size of a large table radio.
 Most of the upper case is perforated for ventilation.

 The front controls are simple: power/volume, brightness, tuning, and contrast.
 The tuner control includes a high/low switch, which lets you select two tuning ranges.
 The low range is channels 2-6 and the high range is channels 7-13.

-The electronic design is quite similar to other electrostatic-deflection TVs of that era, such as my 7-inchers, the National TV-7W or Motorola VT-73.
+The TV-37's electronic design is similar to other electrostatic-deflection TVs of that era, such as my 7-inchers, the Admiral 19A12, National TV-7W, Motorola VT-73, and Hallicrafters 505.

 Tube Type Function